Published 11 May 2026

 Nintex vs Power Apps: Feature Comparison

 Here’s a side-by-side comparison of the two platforms.
-We have also included FlowForma in the comparison to give you an overview of our strengths.
+We have also included FlowForma in the comparison to give you another option for process automation.

 Feature